An Effective Open Door Policy Only Works With a Checked Ego and a Completely Open Mind

 42% of employees admitted to speaking up but withholding information if they believe they have nothing to gain or something to lose by sharing

-20% of employees say a fear of consequences has kept them from addressing ordinary company problems
+20% of employees say fear of consequences has kept them from addressing ordinary company problems

 Short and sweet, your employees know the drill and in most cases, they are not believing that the door is as open as you have so enthusiastically stated.
-They know that (or believe) that on the other side of the door is someone that does not have time for their concern.
-Someone that is going to go through the motions and then they'll get more of the same and maybe at a price.
+They know (or believe) that on the other side of the door is someone who does not have time for their concern.
+Someone who is going to go through the motions and then they'll get more of the same and maybe at a price.

-Which brings us back to our statement of saying you having an open door policy and actually having it be effective are two separate things.
-Companies must have an open door policy in place that can bear fruit and results.
-If you want to build strong loyalty within the ranks of your staff, have a open door policy with teeth.
+This brings us back to our statement of saying you having an open-door policy and having it be effective are two separate things.
+Companies must have an open-door policy in place that can bear fruit and results.
+If you want to build strong loyalty within the ranks of your staff, have an open-door policy with teeth.

-Lastly, (to all the managers that have queued me on this) I say to you, Management, Leadership or APM (adult personality management) is not for the faint of heart nor for everyone but it is a strong part of what you must do to help your organization grow and groom a better culture.
+Lastly, (to all the managers that have queued me on this) I say to you that management, Leadership, or APM (adult personality management) is not for the faint of heart or everyone but it is a strong part of what you must do to help your organization grow and groom a better culture.

-Now, you could just keep your door closed (that is an option) but then you maybe shutting out the best idea you have never heard.
+Now, you could just keep your door closed (that is an option) but then you may be shutting out the best idea you have ever heard.
 See, heavy is the head that wears the crown.
-If it gets too heavy, you may want seek an open door in your own corporation and ask someone what you can do about it.
+If it gets too heavy, you may want to seek an open door in your corporation and ask someone what you can do about it.

-As a working professional with 20+ years of team building experience, Kenn has worked passionately in concert with a litany of groups on the topic of team building, process, engagement and productivity.
-He is also President of Life-Line at Infinite which specializes in personal and Executive Coaching.
-He makes time for speaking engagements and group assessments while having a full time staff of 20 direct reports of his own.
+As a working professional with 20+ years of team building experience, Kenn has worked passionately in concert with a litany of groups on the topic of team building, process, engagement, and productivity.
+He is also Director of Life-Line Coaching which specializes in personal and executive coaching.
+He makes time for speaking engagements and group assessments while having a full-time staff of 20 direct reports of his own.
 He is a champion of culture, enjoys listening both as a hobby and a career, and is always working to understand the “why” of what makes teams successful.
 You can find him on Twitter @Your_Inner_MVP.